Skip to main content

 How long after I get my SSN can I switch carriers for a lower rate?

-Roughly 6 months after SSN plus a clean record is the first sweet spot, Mercury non-standard or Progressive will typically come in 15 to 25% lower.
-After 12 months with a credit score of 680+, Travelers, Mercury standard, and AAA come into range.
+Roughly 6 months of clean California driving history is the first sweet spot, Mercury non-standard or Progressive will typically come in 15 to 25% lower.
+After 12 months licensed and claim-free, Travelers, Mercury standard, and AAA come into range.
 The trap: never let the existing policy lapse during the transition.
-Bind the new carrier effective at least one day before canceling the old one.
-Even a single day of lapse resets your insurance-history clock and adds 10 to 20% to the next 12 months.
+Bind the new carrier effective at least one day before canceling the old one - keeping continuous coverage preserves your continuous-coverage discount.

 Does an International Driving Permit from Vietnam work in California?